top of page

 Needs Analysis

-I started with the Analyze phase of the ADDIE model.
-I conducted a Needs Analysis and collected data on the needs of fertility patients through a survey and interviews.
-Through the Needs Analysis, I decided that a blended learning solution, including both an eLearning course and Instructor-Led Trainings, would be the best option.
+I started with conducting a needs analysis and collecting data on the needs of fertility patients through a survey and interviews.
+I decided that a blended learning solution, including both an eLearning course and Instructor-Led Trainings, would be the best option.

 Why an eLearning course?